The Season of Wet Wading

 Simms Intruder Boots

 Noticing a trend?
 Feet.
 If your feet are not happy, your day on the water won’t be so great.
-The Simms Women’s Clearwater Sandal were purpose built for the woman angler.
-Once again, perfect for river floats, creek hikes, and the mountain town nightlife.
+The Simms Women’s Riprap Sandal were purpose-built for the woman angler.
+Once again, perfect for river floats, creek hikes, and the mountain town nightlife; these sandals have a protected toebox for the inevitable rock slip or kick.

 Simms Shoes and Sandals

-The ole stanby for wet wading has always been neoprene socks.
-For the budget minded (or comfort minded) Simms has always had a good selection of neoprene wading socks including: Guard Socks, Women’s Guard Socks, and Neoprene Wading Sock.
-For those that tend to blister easily, a set of Wet Wading Socks worn under your neoprene socks (or Intruder Boots) are invaluable.
+The ole standby for wet wading has always been neoprene socks.
+For the budget minded (or comfort minded), Simms has always had a good selection of neoprene wading socks including Guide Guard Socks, Women’s Guard Socks, and Neoprene Wading Sock (for Women too!).
+For those that tend to blister easily, a set of Guide Wet Wading Socks worn under your neoprene socks (or Intruder Boots) are invaluable.

 Fishpond San Juan Vertical Chest Pack